-Public Interest Law Concentration
+Public Interest Practice Concentration

 A public interest concentration prepares students for a wide range of career paths, ranging from positions with non-profit organizations or within the government sector, including the representation of children, representation of criminal defendants, the provision of services to low income individuals, as well as impact litigation.
 Because of the wide variety of career paths, course offerings in the Concentration vary widely—for example, from Representing Children, to Landlord Tenant, to First Amendment Rights.

 In addition to completing the foundational courses, students are required to take 16 credits of coursework from the courses listed below.
 One course must be a skills course.